CAVaccineInventory/vial/docs/api.md

 ### GET /api/searchLocations

-Under active development at the moment.
-This lets you search all of our locations, excluding those that have been soft-deleted.
+Search all of our locations, excluding those that have been soft-deleted.

 Optional query string parameters: